-You know the billboards – the ones that actually catch your eye as you drive by, the moving, flashing, colorful displays created by digital billboards.
+You’ve seen the billboards – the ones that catch your eye as you drive by, the moving, flashing, colorful displays created by digital billboards.

 What makes the FHA’s study particularly interesting is that it utilized an eye-tracking system to go straight to the source – the driver.
 The eye-tracker measured driver glances while driving on roads where digital billboards were present.
 The eye-tracking camera device was mounted inside the vehicle and tracked the driver’s eyeball movement to determine if the driver was looking ahead at the roadway or off to the side at both static and digital billboards.